 - It is essential for you to conduct preliminary inspections of worksites for stability, electrical hazards, and flood risk before having employees perform work.
-Architectural and engineering quidance may also be necessary, as may be fire protection and trenching. - Beware of the risk of heat exhaustion especially in the face of OSHA's current National Emphasis Program on heat stress provide sunscreen, frequent rest breaks, shade, and abundant potable water.
+Architectural and engineering quidance may also be necessary, as may be fire protection and trenching. - Beware of the risk of heat exhaustion especially in the face of OSHA's current National Emphasis Program on heat stress and Region IX Policy for Heat Illness (covering AZ, CA, HI, NV, American

+Samoa, Guam and Northern Mariana Islands) - provide sunscreen, frequent rest breaks, shade, and abundant potable water.
 Also ensure that workers who do not normally work in the heat are acclimatized to working conditions.
 These measures should be documented in a written heat illness prevention plan.